 Credit points: 15

-In this subject, you will extend your knowledge of concepts related to anatomy and physiology of the eye in order to understand a range of ocular conditions, with a focus on cataract and glaucoma.
-During the course of this subject, you will be required to perform a range of investigative techniques to identify and measure the pathology and integrate patient information to lead to a differential diagnosis.
+In this subject, you will extend your knowledge of concepts related to anatomy and physiology of the eye in order to understand a range of ocular pathology, with a particular focus on cataract and glaucoma.
+You will be required to perform a range of investigative techniques to identify and measure the pathology and integrate patient information to lead to a differential diagnosis.
 You will undertake clinical placement as part of the requirements for this subject.
-Professional Accreditation requires all competencies as defined by the Australian Orthoptic Board should be met.
-Clinical placement facilitates meeting these competencies.
+Professional Accreditation requires all competencies be met as defined by the Australian Orthoptic Board .
+Successful completion of clinical placement during this subject facilitates meeting these clinical competencies.

 SchoolAllied Health, Human Services & Sport

 Subject Co-ordinatorSuzane Vassallo

 Available as ElectiveNo